portfolio-performance/portfolio-help/docs/en/how-to/fees-on-shares.md

 title: Booking management fees
 ---

-In addition of transactions fees, some brokers apply management fees, typically an annual percent of the portfolio value.
-In such cases, you see a reduction in the number of shares that you own as the broker sells a small amount of your shares as fees.
+In addition to transaction fees, some brokers charge management fees, typically an annual percentage of the portfolio’s value.
+In such cases, the broker deducts these fees by selling a small portion of your shares, reducing the total number you own.

-This is therefore essentially a sell transaction followed by a fee transaction.
-This can be booked in a single transaction through an [*Outbound Delivery*](../reference/transaction/delivery.md) selling the shares and applying the fees on the sold value in the same transaction, **giving a total outbound delivery amount of 0**.
+This is essentially a sell transaction followed by a fee transaction.
+These can be booked in a single transaction through an [*Outbound Delivery*](../reference/transaction/delivery.md) where the shares are sold and the fees are applied to the sold value within the same transaction.
+This results in a **total outbound delivery amount of 0**.

 Figure: Outbound Delivery used to book the fee transaction. {class= pp-figure}